kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-fn.md

 ### Example Function Usage

-Following is an example of running the `kyaml run-fns` using the preceding API.
+Following is an example of running the `kustomize config run-fns` using the preceding API.

 #### `nginx.yaml` (Input)